JoshTeperman/zendesk-app/Readme.md

 # Pagination & Sorting

+I decided to use the Zendesk API built-in pagination.
+Starting the application returns the first page after which the user can navigate forward or back through the pages using the paginiation buttons.
+Loading a page which hasn't been viewed before will result in a new API request for that page.

+Trade-offs:
+The downside of this system is that the app makes a separate asynchronous request to the API for every new page resulting in a slight delay every time.
+The advantages of this system is are:
+- Reduces chance of bugs: because the Zendesk API handles the pagination, creates the URLs for us, and lets us know when there are no previous_page or next_page those types of coding errors are eliminated from the code.
+- Efficent use of user data: Users will only download the pages that they want to view, when they want to view them.
+- Will perform the same no matter how many total tickets there are, that is O(1) for each page request.

+The other options I considered were:
+1) Request and load all tickets at once and manually split them up into pages of 25, saving them all in state and calling the required page when the user clicks on the page button.
+Advantage to this would be lightning-fast navigation speed between pages.
+Disadvanteges would be that the user downloads the entire data set every time, which will take O(n) time to complete and much higher chance of bugs being introduced into the pagination code.
+2) Request only the first page of tickets and display those, and run an asynchronous function that loops through each remaining next_page and saves them to state.
+This would be slightly faster for the user than option one as the page would load after only downloading the first 25 tickets, however the user would still be forced to download the entire set of tickets every time.

+In cases where we can ensure that the total number of tickets is limited and within a reasonable range, alternative option 2 may give a better user experience than my solution as each page would load slightly faster, we would just have to set up more rigorous tests for bugs to ensure the paginated data is accurate.

 ## Limitations
 ```
 Paginated data may be inaccurate because of the real-time nature of the data.
 One or more items may be added or removed from your database instance between next page requests and during the course of iterating over all the items.